 Development of the Amcor site in Alphington could bring about changes the network of activity centres potentially changing the role of the retail and commercial strips on Heidelberg Road.

-Based on the data presented in Figure 21 and separate analysis of Australian Business Register (ABR) data, there also of home-based businesses across Yarra.
+Based on the data presented in Figure 21 and separate analysis of Australian Business Register (ABR) data, there is also evidence of the growing importance of home-based businesses across Yarra.
 The ABR records over 30,000 businesses with a registered address in a residential area, while there are only 8,000 businesses registered in employment zones (i.e. MUZ, C1Z, C2Z, IN1Z and IN3Z).
 There is very little data and research available to isolate the activity, however, it was also raised as an important issue in consultation.
-While little can definitively be stated about this ‘sector’ of Yarra’s economy it has implications for how and where people work in the municipality.
+While little can definitively be stated about this ‘sector’ of Yarra’s economy, it has implications for how and where people work in the municipality.